We use cookies for essential functionality and, with your consent, analytics. Privacy Policy

 Not all meetings are equal.
 A meeting where the prospect asks detailed implementation questions is a different signal than one where they ask high-level overview questions for the third time.

-• Were the questions tactical (implementation, integration, timeline) or strategic (ROI, outcomes)?
+• Were the prospect's questions tactical (implementation, integration, timeline) or strategic (ROI, outcomes)?

 • Who attended from the prospect's side?
 Are new stakeholders joining, or is it the same person?